hazelcast/fraud-detection-onnx/README.md

 ![Potential Fraud Cases image](./images/potential-fraud-case.png)

 # Monitoring in Hazelcast
-You can start Hazelcast Management Center by navigating to localhost:8080
+You can start Hazelcast Management Center and check status of the multiple jobs

-Create a connection to `YOUR IP ADDRESS`:5701
+Create a connection to `Your hazelcast-onnx address`:5701

 Find details of the Fraud Detection Inference Pipeline\
 ![Management Center showing Fraud Detection Inference Job](./images/mc.png)

 In this case, please note that Total Out / Last Minute Out refer to potential fraud cases only!

-# Monitoring in Grafana

-WIP

 # Stop all Containers